Number activities for preschoolers don't have to be boring and just worksheets, make them fun so your preschooler will love math!

 I love math.
 I’m a nerd, yes.
 But I love anything to do with numbers.
-I really do hope I can pass this along to my kids by making learning activities about numbers and counting fun for them and not a chore.

 - Go on a hunt for numbers and match it with the same number!